esnvidia/duet/README.md

 # duet

 Autonomous pair programming for AI coding agents.
 Two agents work side-by-side in tmux — one implements, the other reviews — iterating until they reach consensus.

-One shell script, zero dependencies.
+**One shell script, zero dependencies**.